the waves of building software

 In the '90's, companies at first were putting up outward facing websites as a bit of a gimmick, showing off that they were in the forefront of technology.

 It's initial uses were no different than a digital phone book, with slightly more information.
 Then came products from notably forgotten companies pushing the fold like pets.com.
 People were now starting to engage with companies in more ways than getting their number, or address, to mapquest their way to a brick and mortar store.

 Within the large global enterprises though, a front facing site only went so far, providing information about products or helping meagerly drive inside sales teams.

 The real wave of this boom inside the enterprise was the rise of intra-nets

 Companies were now able to spin up websites just for their employees to use, that would provide needed information, statuses, or even just creating digital records of what was being done by files.

-Emailing, then instant messaging, teamed with this digital copy of business practices lead to a big jump in efficiency.
+Emailing, then instant messaging, teamed with this digital copy of business practices, lead to a big jump in efficiency.
 No longer were people needing to call one another to pass information, it can be done asynchronously.
-Same is to be said of waiting for someone to process over a stack of papers, just to then have them all delivered at once to the next chain in the process.
+Same is to be said of waiting for someone to process and send over a stack of papers, just to then have them all delivered at once to the next chain in the process.

 the mobility revolution